AIDS-related cytomegalovirus neurologic disease

 - Jacobson MA, Gambertoglio JG, Aweeka FT, et al. Foscarnet-induced hypocalcemia and effects of foscarnet on calcium metabolism.
 J Clin Endocrinol Metab 1991; 72:1130.

-- Mortality in patients with the acquired immunodeficiency syndrome treated with either foscarnet or ganciclovir for cytomegalovirus retinitis.
-Studies of Ocular Complications of AIDS Research Group, in collaboration with the AIDS Clinical Trials Group.
+- Studies of Ocular Complications of AIDS Research Group, AIDS Clinical Trials Group.
+Mortality in patients with the acquired immunodeficiency syndrome treated with either foscarnet or ganciclovir for cytomegalovirus retinitis.
 N Engl J Med 1992; 326:213.

 - Parenteral cidofovir for cytomegalovirus retinitis in patients with AIDS: the HPMPC peripheral cytomegalovirus retinitis trial.
 A randomized, controlled trial.
 Studies of Ocular complications of AIDS Research Group in Collaboration with the AIDS Clinical Trials Group.
 Ann Intern Med 1997; 126:264.